ml242/product-card/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-> Important: Please make sure to commit often and make the messages are descriptive as possible.
+> Important: Please make sure to commit often and make the messages as descriptive as possible.
 If the work is returned to us with only one commit, we will not be able to evaluate the work.

 ## Getting started